-15.1 In March 2015, the Licensing Committee took a decision to incentivise taxi licence holders to operate wheelchair accessible vehicles by introducing free licence applications for anyone providing this type of vehicle.
+- 15.1 In March 2015, the Licensing Committee took a decision to incentivise taxi licence holders to operate wheelchair accessible vehicles by introducing free licence applications for anyone providing this type of vehicle.
 This was introduced as an alternative to any compulsory measures.
 There are 4 wheelchair accessible taxis out of 58 taxis and 2 wheelchair accessible private hire vehicles out of 435 total vehicles.
-These numbers for last year are zero and three for taxis and private hires, respectively.

-15.2 There has been no significant increase in the number of accessible vehicles despite the revision of the tendering conditions to award more points to tenderers with accessible vehicles and increasing the age limit of contracted accessible vehicles from 10 to 12 years.
+These numbers for last year are zero and three for taxis and private hires, respectively. - 15.2 There has been no significant increase in the number of accessible vehicles despite the revision of the tendering conditions to award more points to tenderers with accessible vehicles and increasing the age limit of contracted accessible vehicles from 10 to 12 years.
 The Licencing Committee decided, in Early 2017, that all new taxi and private licences are to be restricted to WAVs until 20% of the vehicles are wheelchair accessible.
 A Council programme of education is in development to give taxi drivers a broader understanding of the needs of disabled people.
-An additional £10.000 was allocated to the Licencing Board's budget to implement those changes.

-15.3 New houses built in East Renfrewshire are suitable for disabled people and older people.
+An additional £10.000 was allocated to the Licencing Board's budget to implement those changes. - 15.3 New houses built in East Renfrewshire are suitable for disabled people and older people.
 In line with the Building Scotland Act, all new approved houses built in East Renfrewshire cater for a variety of particular needs including the needs of disabled people such as access to houses.
 In addition, all new developments managed by the Council's Housing Service have a proportion of properties adapted to the particular needs of disabled people.
 In 2013-14 adaptations were made to 62 dwellings in the private sector and 71 in ERC stock to make them suitable for use by disabled residents.
-In 2014-15 63 adaptations were made to 81 dwellings in the private sector and 105 in ERC stock to make them suitable for use by disabled residents were made to 81 dwellings in the private sector and 105 in ERC stock to make them suitable for use by disabled residents were made on dwellings in the private sector and 105 in ERC stock to make them suitable for use by disabled residents.
+In 2014-15 63 adaptations were made on dwellings in private-ownership and 92 in ERC stock.
 In 2015-16 adaptations were made to 81 dwellings in the private sector and 105 in ERC stock to make them suitable for use by disabled residents.
 In 2016-17 80 adaptations were made on dwellings in private-ownership and 107 in ERC stock.

-15.4 Wheelchair users find it easy to access pavements in East Renfrewshire.
+- 15.4 Wheelchair users find it easy to access pavements in East Renfrewshire.
 When planning to undertake junction improvements, the Roads service assesses each location for the requirement and suitability to install dropped kerbs and undertakes these works as the opportunity arises.
 Many pavement resurfacing schemes have also been undertaken to assist pedestrians and wheelchair users.
-Since 2013 the service has undertaken no less than 200 of such infrastructure improvements to assist wheelchair users and other pedestrians.

-15.5 These improvements have been made possible with assistance from Strathclyde Partnership for Transport (SPT) to allow raised kerbs to be installed at approximately two hundred bus stops (50% of our total) providing easy access to public transport for passengers including wheelchair users.

-15.6 Disabled people receive information from the Council in accessible formats.
+Since 2013 the service has undertaken no less than 200 of such infrastructure improvements to assist wheelchair users and other pedestrians. - 15.5 These improvements have been made possible with assistance from Strathclyde Partnership for Transport (SPT) to allow raised kerbs to be installed at approximately two hundred bus stops (50% of our total) providing easy access to public transport for passengers including wheelchair users. - 15.6 Disabled people receive information from the Council in accessible formats.
 Disabled residents can receive information in various formats from Large Print, Braille etc. with many visually impaired residents preferring to be contacted by e-mail as they may have voice recognition software.
 The recent launch of the Live Chat facility has also improved access to the website for disabled residents.
 The improvements include accessing Facebook and Twitter and the web content being designed to be accessible for users of assistive technology.